b005t3r/Starling-Extension-BatchRenderer/README.md

 Also notice how the UVs are passed.
 EasyAGAL's magic let's us define *VARYING* register 0 (*v0*) as a class variable, so in both of our shaders we don't have to reference UVs as *VARYING[0]* - we can simply use the variable.
 OK, it's nothing really spectacular, but it makes code much easier to read and understand.

 And finally the fragment shader.
 All it does is sampling the input texture using the interpolated UVs passed from vertex shader and sending the result color to the OUTPUT.
 All of this done using only one instruction and few self-describing variables.
 Again, it doesn't really matter with this particular shader if you code it in AGAL assembly or using fancy looking variables and functions, but with more complex shaders, it does make a difference.

+Also notice how the texture is set (using the *inputTexture* property of our subclass) and then accessed (using the subclass-defined *INPUT_TEXTURE* constant).

 Is that it?
 -----------